 In conclusion, although remittance has done a commendable job in reducing the poverty level, narrowing the income gap at the household level, and maintaining forex reserves at the macro level, the economy cannot keep going with such a high dependency on remittance in the long term.

 Things to do

-Given the current government’s ambitious target to graduate the country to the middle income level by 2030, a way has to be found to stop the depletion of the labour force in the economy.
+Given the current government’s ambitious target to graduate the country to the middle-income level by 2030, a way has to be found to stop the depletion of the labour force in the economy.
 Priority should be given to curb remittance and increase foreign direct investment.
-Since Nepal is in a safe position when it comes to public debt, international debt can also be used as a compensation for remittance.
+Since Nepal is in a safe position when it comes to public debt, international debt can also be used as compensation for remittance.
 The priority of such debts should be the productive sector, which can create jobs and increase economic activities in the economy.
 Agricultural subsidies need to be increased to control labour migration in rural areas.
 The government should address the difficulties rural farmers are facing in finding market opportunities.
-Such moves will not only embolden farmers to get involved in the agri business, but also reduce production costs and increase competitiveness in the international market.
+Such moves will not only embolden farmers to get involved in the agribusiness but also reduce production costs and increase competitiveness in the international market.

 Since the public-private partnership has been hyped as a priority of the current administration, it can also be used to embrace remittance based private investment to embolden the tradable sector economy.
-Therefore, the government, through the upcoming budget, has to give significant emphasis to uplifting the economy from remittance based to production based by controlling foreign labor migration and creating job opportunities in the local market, and reducing imports of consumable goods and increasing imports of foreign knowledge and technology into the economy.
+Therefore, the government, through the upcoming budget, has to give significant emphasis to uplifting the economy from remittance based to production based by controlling foreign labour migration and creating job opportunities in the local market, and reducing imports of consumable goods and increasing imports of foreign knowledge and technology into the economy.